 A good argument can be made that the rise of anti-anxiety drug use correlates with the increasingly manic nature of our times.
 People must contend with pressurized work environments, a volatile and uncertain economy, a hostile political climate, and extreme weather events — phenomena that are beyond our control.

+Though the cause could be debated, there is statistical evidence that supports the rise in the use of anti-anxiety medications, particularly benzodiazepines like oxazepam.
 Between 1996 and 2013, for example, the number of adults who filled a benzodiazepine prescription grew by 67 percent, from 8.1 to 13.5 million, according to a study published in the American Journal of Public Health.

 The increase in prescriptions has also led to a jump in benzodiazepine overdose deaths.
 The National Institute on Drug Abuse estimates that overdose deaths from benzodiazepines such as Xanax and Valium spiked from 1,135 in 1999 to 8,791 in 2015.